djipidi/graphene_django_crud/README.md

 ### model (required parameter)
 The model used for the definition type

+### max_limit
+default : None
+To avoid too large transfers, the max_limit parameter imposes a maximum number of return items for batchreadField and nodeField. it imposes to use pagination.
+If the value is None there is no limit.

 ### only_fields / exclude_fields
 Tuple of model fields to include/exclude in graphql type.
 Only one of the two parameters can be declared.